Walter Walker (British Army officer)

 General Sir Walter Colyear Walker, KCB, CBE, DSO** (11 November 1912 – 12 August 2001) was a senior British Army officer who served as Commander-in-Chief of Allied Forces Northern Europe from 1969 until his retirement in 1972.
 He commanded the 4/8th Gurkhas Rifles against the Japanese Army in Burma during the Second World War.
 He commanded the 1/6 Gurkha Rifles from 1950 to 1953 and he commanded the 99th Gurkha Infantry Brigade Group from 1957 to 1959 during the Malayan Emergency.
 Walker was Director of Operations in Borneo from 1962 to 1965 during the Indonesia-Malaysia confrontation.
-In retirement, he attracted some controversy by publicising his views on the political situation in Britain during the mid 1970s.
+In retirement, he attracted some controversy by publicising his views on the political situation in Britain during the mid-1970s.

 Early life

-Walker was born on a tea plantation in British India to a military family, one of four sons.
+Walker was born on a tea plantation in Cuttack, India, on 11 November 1912, one of four sons born to a military family.
 At the end of the First World War Walker and his family moved back to Britain and he was sent to Blundell's School in Devon.
 Even as a child Walker had a militaristic streak; in his memoirs Fighting On he writes that he ordered the previously "idle, unpatriotic, unkempt" pupils into "showing the school what smartness on the parade ground meant".
 His teachers became alarmed at Walker's strict behaviour and tried to explain the difference between "driving" and "leading".